friddle/ytb-dl-web/README.md

 ### 2. Create Required Folders and Files

 The commands below assume the default directory `/opt/gharmonize`.
 If you want to use a different one, update the paths in the commands and under the `volumes:` section of your `docker-compose.yml` file.
+You can also switch the Docker image branch to either `latest` or `testing` if you prefer.

 ```bash
 sudo mkdir -p /opt/gharmonize/{uploads,outputs,temp,cookies}